viannik/py-taxi-service-authentication/README.md

 # Taxi service authentication

 - Read [the guideline](https://github.com/mate-academy/py-task-guideline/blob/main/README.md) before start
+- Use the following command to load prepared data from fixture to test and debug your code:
+  `python manage.py loaddata taxi_service_db_data.json`.
+- After loading data from fixture you can use following superuser (or create another one by yourself):
+  - Login: `admin.user`
+  - Password: `1qazcde3`

 In this task, you will implement a visit counter, login/logout functionality, and make your site available only authenticated users.